Shangyunliang/recompose-learn/README.md

-3. Add Local State with Redux-like Reducers using Recompose
+3. Add Lifecycle Hooks to a Functional Stateless Component using Recompose

-Learn how to use the 'withReducer' higher order component using the alternative reducer form.
-If you like using reducers in redux, you’ll be able to reuse that same technique but for local state.
+Learn how to use the 'lifecycle' higher-order component to conveniently use hooks without using a class component.